iotcreators.com web

 Accept: application/json

-Authorization: Basic <based64(<API-USERNAME>:<API-PASSWORD>)>
+Authorization: Basic <based64(<API-USERNAME>:<API-PASSWORD>)>BODY:

 {